Valour-Software/Valour/PLATFORM_RULES.md

 ## General Behavior
 - Users will not engage in targetted harassment of other users
-- Users will not post unsolicited advterising for products or services
+- Users will not post unsolicited advertising for products or services
 - Users will not spam or raid communities

 # Offensive Content